 Radiology workstations have become increasingly popular because they include more tools and run faster.
 The best fitting workflow is the most important asset to a radiology department.

 Larger work volume, fewer available radiologists, and the need for remote and enterprise-wide access is changing the landscape of radiology reading.
-The ideal radiology workstation should accommodate:
+The ideal radiology and PAC workstation should accommodate:

 - Simpler workflow, clearer communication, and more intuitive tools